 Antica Bottega del Duomo

-Orvieto is home to dozens of quaint wine bars that serve its eponymous Orvieto DOC wine made with a blend of Grechetto, Trebbiano and Malvasia grapes.
+Orvieto is home to dozens of quaint wine bars that serve its eponymous Orvieto DOC wine made with a blend of Grechetto, Trebbiano, and Malvasia grapes.
 A great place to try it is Bottega Vera, a cozy little wine bar and alimentare with over 150 labels.
-You can order wine by the glass or bottle, enjoy an olive oil tasting and taste delicious cold-cuts, crostini or panini.
+You can order wine by the glass or bottle, enjoy an olive oil tasting and taste delicious cold-cuts, crostini, or panini.
 I also enjoy sipping a glass at Enoteca La Loggia and Vincaffé.

-Where To Stay
+Where To Stay In Orvieto

 Hotel Palazzo Piccolomini